Download Call for papers 2025

 Guidelines for submission of contribution

-Fully developed articles (of no more than 10,000 words, footnotes included) and case discussions (of no more than 8,000 words, footnotes included) should be submitted, before or by 30 June 2024, together with the indication of the author’s professional qualifications and position by email to:
+Fully developed articles (of no more than 10,000 words, footnotes included) and case discussions (of no more than 8,000 words, footnotes included) should be submitted, before or by 31 July 2025 by email to:

 This email address is being protected from spambots.
 You need JavaScript enabled to view it.

-Contributions should set out: (i) the title of the article or case discussion; (ii) the author’s current designation, qualifications and ORCID number; (iii) an abstract of no more than 250 words, setting out the aim of the contribution, the methodology and the main findings.
+Contributions should include: (i) the author’s current designation, academic qualifications and ORCID number; (ii) a summary of no more than 250 words, setting out the aim of the contribution, the methodology and the main findings.
+The submission must be original and not have already

 Review process

 Papers will undergo double-blind peer review.
-Authors will be expected to incorporate comments, if any, and submit a revised and final paper by 30 September 2024.
-Accepted papers will be published in the eighth volume of the Yearbook, which is expected to appear in December 2024.
+Authors will be expected to incorporate comments, if any, and submit a revised and final paper by 30 September 2025.
+Accepted papers will be published in the ninth volume of the Yearbook, which is expected to appear in December 2025.

 Submission guidelines